Kickle/Docs/Docs/admin-guide/Connecting and setting Kickle.md

 To start configuration, press the configuration icon.

-![fisrtconfig] (/img/1stConfig1.png)
+![first-config] (/img/1stConfig1.png)

 First, you'll need to choose your preferred language setting, keyboard language layout and Kickle's time zone.

 !!!
-Information
+Info "Info"

-    - Kickle provides 3 differents languanges (English, French and German).
+    - Kickle provides 3 different languages (English, French and German).

-    - The next button will turn bold once you have selected all the informations.
+    - The next button will become bold once you have selected all the information.

-![firstconfig] (/img/1stConfig2.png)
+![first-config] (/img/1stConfig2.png)

-Second step, you can select the network configuration, you can set **dynamic** or **static** connection.
+Second step: select the network configuration and choose a **dynamic** or **static** connection.

 !!!
-Information
+Note "Note"
-    If you set it as a static connection, be sure the ip address allows to connect to the internet.
+    If you set it as a static connection, be sure that the ip address allows Kickle unit to connect to the internet.

-![firstconfig] (/img/1stConfig3.png)
+![first-config] (/img/1stConfig3.png)

 Here, if your internet connection requires a proxy, you can enable this feature.

 !!!
-Information
+Info "Info"
-    We strongly recommend you to bypass your proxy with a specific rule.
+    We strongly recommend that you bypass your proxy with a specific rule.
 Proxy configuration is very complex within a Skype for Business infrastructure.

-![firstconfig] (/img/1stConfig4.png)
+![first-config] (/img/1stConfig4.png)

 Here, you must fill out Skype authentication.
-Skype default setting is Office 365, but if you need to configure it with an on-prem account, be sure to uncheck **SKYPE is Office 365**.
+Skype's default setting is Office 365, but if you need to configure it with an On-Premises account, be sure to uncheck **SKYPE is Office 365**.

 !!!
-Information
+Info "Info"
     Press the **Test** icon to process test connections.
-If the test fails, we advise you to check the authentication account whether it has been activated or not and we also suggest that to check network connection.
+If the test fails, we advise you to check the authentication account whether it has been activated or not and we also recommend checking the network connection.

-    Once you have **OK connection**, press the next button to continue.
+    Once you have an **OK connection**, press the next button to continue.
-![firstconfig] (/img/1stConfig5.png)
+![first-config] (/img/1stConfig5.png)

 !!!
-Information
+Info "Info"
     - Office 365 EWS URL address:
       Type or Copy--> https://outlook.office365.com/EWS/Exchange.asmx <--end of copy.

-    - How to find EWS URL address on on-premise server :
+    - How to find EWS URL address on on-premises server:
       Open the Exchange Management Shell on the Exchange server Type or copy--> ***Get-WebServicesVirtualDirectory |Select name, *url* | fl*** <--end of copy.
-![firstconfig] (/img/1stConfig6.png)
+![first-config] (/img/1stConfig6.png)

-Here, you can select the display scaling that your kickle screen use and turn screen off features.
+Here, you can select the display scaling that your Kickle screen use and turn screen off features.

 !!!
-Information
+Info "Info"

-    - Kickle is compatible with any kind of screen whether if this touchscreen panel or non touchscreen panel.
+    - Kickle is compatible with any kind of screen whether it is a touchscreen panel or non-touchscreen panel.
 The best configuration is full-HD or 4K touchscreen

     - The default value of turn screen off features is 0.

-![firstconfig] (/img/1stConfig7.png)
+![first-config] (/img/1stConfig7.png)

-Here, you can add local NTP server and enable icmp request for your Kickle device.
+Here, you can add a local NTP server and enable ICMP requests for your Kickle unit.

-![firstconfig] (/img/1stConfig8.png)
+![first-config] (/img/1stConfig8.png)

-Here, you can customize the mail invitation template.
+Here, you can customize email invitation template.

-![firstconfig] (/img/1stConfig9.png)
+![first-config] (/img/1stConfig9.png)

-**Congratulation!**
+**Congratulations!**

 To complete the configuration, press the reboot icon to apply the changes.

-![firstconfig] (/img/1stConfig10.png)
+![first-config] (/img/1stConfig10.png)

-#### Setting Up KICKLE
+#### Setting Up Kickle

-The embedded website of KICKLE starts automatically.
+Kickle's embedded website loads automatically.

-Ask KICKLE support team to get the admin account and the password <http://support.KICKLE.com>.
+Ask the Kickle support team for the admin account and password. <http://support.Kickle.com>.

 You can change the password at any time (see chapter 10).

-You can also browse to your KICKLE website (http://ip-address-of-KICKLE) from another computer on the same sub-network.
+You can also browse your Kickle unit website (https://ip-address-of-Kickle) from remote computer on the same sub-network.

-![Setting up 1] (/img/setting-up1.png)
+![Setting up 1] (/img/admin-home.png)

 Reconnect using the administrator account.
 Then, complete the fields in the Web GUI:

 - The **username** is the SIP address.
-- The **login** is the associated AD account.(if you use Skype for Business Online / Office 365, username and login are the same).
+- The **login** is the associated AD account  (if you use Skype for Business Online / Office 365, the username and login are the same).
-- The Exchange login is the associated AD account.(if you use Skype for Business Online / Office 365, leave these fields blank).
+- The Exchange login is the associated AD account (if you use Skype for Business Online / Office 365, leave these fields blank).
-- The **Exchange login** is the associated AD account.(if you use Skype for Business Online / Office 365, leave these fields blank).
+- The **Exchange login** is the associated AD account (if you use Skype for Business Online / Office 365, leave these fields blank).

 ![Setting up 2] (/img/setting-up2.png)

 Specify the type of network connection:

-DHCP or fixed IP.
+dynamic or static IP.

 ![Setting up 3] (/img/setting-up3.png)

-!!! warning "Caution"
+!!! warning " "
-    If you choose fixed IP, you must ensure that KICKLE remains accessible.
+    If you choose fixed IP, you must ensure that Kickle remains accessible.
 Changing the IP address takes effect immediately.

 Type the **Exchange webservice** URL.